CraftsmenLtd/BloodConnect/docs/README.md

 Learn DOT Language: https://graphviz.org/doc/info/lang.html

 ### End User Documentation
 reStructuredText or HTML will be used and host as static site with the domain of BloodConnect
+TBD: finalize later

 ### Readme, Code documentation and Pseudo code
-[Markdown](https://www.markdownguide.org/)  will be used for these purposes
+[Markdown](https://www.markdownguide.org/)  is being used for these purposes

 ## Development Docs
 - [System Architecture](./development/Architecture.md)